 When to spot wildlife around the Farne Islands

-The main draw of the Farne Islands, aside from their natural beauty and stunning views, is the abundance of wildlife to spot throughout the year.
+The main draw of the Farne Islands, aside from their natural beauty and stunning views, is the abundance of wildlife to spot throughout the year, and so accessible being just a short boat trip away from the mainland.
 Find out the best time of year to spot the puffins, grey seals and seabirds that the Farne Islands are home to.
+When visiting the islands, it's important to always be respectful of the bird population, particularly during breeding season, so keep a safe distance and avoid making loud noises and sudden movements if landing on the islands.

 Puffins are synonymous with the Farne Islands and they start to arrive from the end of March.
 May, June and July are all prime months for puffins - they will typically start breeding in May and you can see the young pufflings from June.
 The older pufflings will start to head out to sea in July and by August most of the puffins have left for the year.